aleph-zero-foundation/AlephBFT/README.md

 There are fuzzing tests that try to crash the whole application by creating arbitrary data for the network layer and feeding it into the `member` implementation.
 To run those tests you need to install `afl` and `cargo-fuzz`.
-`cargo-fuzz` requires you to use a nightly Rust toolchain.
+`cargo-fuzz` requires you to use a nightly Rust toolchain. `afl` requires so called corpus data to operate, i.e. some non-empty data set that do not crash the application.
+Both tools are using LLVM's instrumentation capabilities in order guide the fuzzing process basing on code-coverage statistics.

 ```sh
 cargo install cargo-fuzz